zzzprojects/learn-orm/tutorials/net-core-3-x/ready-to-run-images.md

 dotnet publish -c Release -r win-x64
 ```

-You can also specify the `PublishReadyToRun` flag directly to the `dotnet publish` command as shown below.
+You can also specify the `PublishReadyToRun` flag directly to the `dotnet publish` command, as shown below.

 ```csharp
 dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=true